Colorado Buffaloes football: National championships

 Colorado won the national championship in 1990 under the direction of head coach Bill McCartney, who helmed the team from 1982 to 1994.
 While the Georgia Tech won the United Press International Coaches Poll, Colorado won the Associated Press, Football Writers Association of America and other polls.
-Colorado played the most difficult schedule in the country, beat more ranked teams and conference champions, and had a more talented roster.
+Colorado played the most difficult schedule in the country, beat more ranked teams and conference champions.
 Colorado capped the season with a 10–9 win over Notre Dame in the Orange Bowl, a rematch of the 1989 season Orange Bowl Game which Notre Dame won 21–6.
 Colorado's tie came against Tennessee, who was ranked No. 8, the first week of the season when Colorado was ranked No. 5.
 The second week gave the Buffs a scare, scoring with 12 seconds left in the game on a 4th and Goal attempt.
 The next week gave Colorado its only loss of the season, losing 23–22 to Illinois and dropping Colorado to No. 20 in the polls.
 Colorado then went on to beat teams ranked (at the time) No. 22 Texas, No. 12 Washington, No. 22 Oklahoma, and No. 3 Nebraska.
 They ended the season 7–0 in the Big Eight Conference for the second straight season.
 They then capped the season with a win over Notre Dame who were number 1 until a loss in their second to last game of the regular season.